 There are no quoted prices in an active market for the Company's mortgages.
 Management makes its determination of fair value by discounting future cash flows at the Company's prevailing rate of return on new mortgages of similar type, term, and credit risk.
+The discounted cash flow analysis performed assumes that all mortgages will be held until maturity and not paid out early by the borrower and at a weighted average interest rate for loans advanced within three months of the period end.
 When collection of principal on a particular mortgage investment is no longer reasonably assured, the fair value of the mortgage is reduced to reflect the estimated net realizable recovery from the collateral securing the loan.
 Generally, the fair value of the mortgage investments approximate their carrying values given their short-term nature and the option of borrowers to repay at any time.
 Accordingly, the fair value of the mortgage investments is based on level 3 inputs.

-11. FAIR VALUE MEASUREMENTS (Continued)
+10. FAIR VALUE MEASUREMENTS (Continued)